 In reality, the spinning dancer illusion is related to bistable perception in which an ambiguous 2-dimensional figure can be seen in from two different perspectives.
 Because there is no third dimension, our brains try to construct space around the figure.
 Similar illusions include the Necker Cube and the Reversible Face/Vase Illusion...In a New York Times column, Thomas C. Toppino, chair of the department of psychology at Villanova University suggested, "What's happening here to cause the flip is something happening entirely within the visual system.
 If we can understand why it is these figures reverse then we're in a position to understand something pretty fundamental to how the visual system contributes to the conscious experience."

-We have the same happening here with this figure which can be seen from two different perspectives.
+We have the same happening with this poster figure which can be seen from two different perspectives.

 When, as in example 1, the screen right leg of the figure is viewed as dominant (forward of the other) by the observer, then the figure is seen as facing forward.
-As in example 2, when the screen left leg of the figure is viewed as dominant (more toward the viewer than the right leg), then the figure is seen as facing to the rear.
+In example 2, when the screen left leg of the figure is viewed as dominant (more toward the viewer than the right leg), then the figure is seen as viewed from the rear.

 And that, to me, is what is most interesting about the figure.
-Never mind what it is.
-It is instead that we have this optical illusion.
-It is actually pretty important to this section.
+Never mind what the poster actually is.
+Viewed as staged in the film, we have this optical illusion.

 For the first time, too, we get a clear picture of the phone booths in the lobby opposite the reception area.